 Most importantly, it’s best to have an understanding on what a high-quality bottle of CBD oil actually consists of.
 Not only do you want something that’s safe and effective, but you’ll want to make sure that it has the right number of cannabinoids and contains no heavy metals or chemicals.

 It’s also important to debunk some of the myths.
 Some think that if it says “full-spectrum,” then it is automatically classified as a quality product.
 However, that’s simply just not the case.
 Whether it’s an isolate or full-spectrum, the quality can vary.
 What you want to look for is that it is a product that has been extracted using a safe method, comes from the hemp plant, and has been lab tested.
-Although full-spectrum products can trigger the entourage effect, quality isolates can also be a great choice.
-Especially if you’re newer to CBD, you’ll want to start with a lower dose anyway to make sure there are no unexpected side effects.
+If you’re newer to CBD, you’ll want to start with a lower dose to make sure there are no unexpected side effects.

 There are a few different ways to help determine what is in fact a good CBD oil.
 A great way to start is by checking out reviews.
 It’s a nice way to see unbiased, honest opinions of how others rated their experience with particular products.
 Reviews can also give you an indication of what the company is like, including price point and customer service.